idea-fasoc/OpenFASOC/docs/source/flow-ldo.rst

     }
   }

-In the image, line #36 will create a voltage domain named TEMP_ANALOG with area coordinates as defined in config.mk.
+In the image, line #36 will create a voltage domain named LDO_VREG with area coordinates as defined in config.mk.

 Lines #38 to #40 will initialize the floorplan, as default in OpenROAD Flow, from the die area, core area and place site coordinates from config.mk.